microsoft/InclusivenessAnalyzer/SUPPORT.md

 ### house keeping

-* Issues with `no-recent-activity` and `needs-attention-author` will be closed after 14 days.
+* Issues with "no recent activity :zzz:" and "needs attention author :envelope:" will be closed after 14 days.

-* Duplicates will be closed after 7 days
+* "duplicate :boom:" will be closed after 7 days

 ## Microsoft Support Policy